 What happens before the operation?

 You will have a detailed clinical examination of both breasts and the chest wall to ensure that your breasts have no abnormality such as lumps or asymmetry prior to the surgery.
 You may be required to have a mammogram performed to assess the breast tissue prior to surgery.
-Measurements of both breasts will be taken to help planning the best surgical approach that suits you.
-Following the examination I will discuss with you your requirements and goals.
-The suitable surgical technique will be discussed in details along risks, potential complications and what to expect after surgery.
+Measurements of both breasts will be taken to help plan the best surgical approach that suits you.
+Following the examination, I will discuss with you your requirements and goals.
+The suitable surgical technique will be discussed in detail along with risks, potential complications and what to expect after surgery.